ClosedXML/ClosedXML.Parser/README.md

 ## Current state

-ENRON dataset parsing RDS + ANTLR lexer
+ENRON dataset parsing RDS + Rolex lexer (Release mode)

 * Total: *946320*
-* Elapsed: *2964 ms*
+* Elapsed: *1838 ms*
-* Per formula: *3.132 μs*
+* Per formula: *1.942 μs*

-3μs per formula should be something like 9000 instructions (under unrealistic assumption 1 instruction per 1 Hz), so not much space to improve.
+2μs per formula should be something like 2000 instructions (under unrealistic assumption 1 instruction per 1 Hz), so not much space to improve.

 Bad ones fail on external workbook name reference that uses apostrophe (e.g `[1]!'Some name in external wb'`), otherwise they are parsed.